 How do you organize your coupons?

 The way I keep my coupons organized has evolved over the years, and will probably continue to evolve as time goes on.
 I started by using a Couponizer book, then, as my coupon supply got larger, eventually switched to using a filing system, which I wrote about (and made a video about) here, where I filed my entire inserts by date and then clip only the ones that I needed for a particular shopping trip, based on my coupon matchups.
-I would still use my Couponizer to store my printables and loose coupons.
+I would still use my (Couponizer-currently out of print.)
+You can try the Krafty Coupon Organizer to store your printables and loose coupons.

 Several months ago I decided to try out the binder method, which I wrote about here.
 While I liked having all my coupons in a portable, ultra-organized format that I could take with me everywhere, I found that clipping ALL my coupons every week was just too much maintenance for me.
 So now I use a hybrid system that combines the Qubie binder method with the filing method; I use the Qubie to store all my printables, loose coupons, and any super high-value coupons that I notice when the new inserts come out on Sundays.
 Then I still file the whole insert by date and find the coupons that I need when I make my shopping list.